Join Our Team

 ORIS Job Openings

-The Database Administrator (DBA) will be responsible for ensuring the stability, performance, and security of the databases that sustain the Office of Research systems and integrations with UW’s enterprise resource planning system, Workday.
-The Database Administrator position is charged with ensuring that database resources meet security, performance, availability, reliability, and availability requirements.
-The DBA will partner with development teams across multiple areas and will need to work with different database systems and hosting platforms.
-The DBA will provide consultation and assistance in database design and will be responsible for provisioning, optimization, operations, and business continuity.
-The DBA will work to ensure secure and dependable database performance and operations through implementation, test, integration test, and migration and Production deployment and cutover phases.
+The Data Engineer/DBA position is charged with ensuring that database resources meet security, performance, reliability, and availability requirements.
+The Data Engineer/DBA will partner with development teams across multiple products and will need to work with different database systems and hosting platforms.
+The DBA will provide consultation and assistance in database and data design and will be responsible for provisioning, optimization, operations, and business continuity.
+The Data Engineer/DBA will work to ensure secure and dependable database performance and operations through implementation, test, integration test, and migration and production deployment and cutover phases.
+Operations consist of supporting a range of data software components, infrastructure, integrations, and services, some of which target 24/7/365 availability.

 We will honor different and unique identities and nurture an accessible, welcoming and respectful environment for all staff, students and faculty in the Office of Research and for all members of the UW research community.
 We will regularly review our services and systems and adapt them to reflect the evolving environments and work styles of our employees and those we serve.